IPNL-POLYU/pyrtklib/readme.md

 ## News

+### 2024.10.25

+1. We opensourced a new light urban dataset with LOS/NLOS label and other sensor data.
+Please find and play in (KLTDatset)[https://github.com/ebhrz/KLTDataset].

+2. We optimized the file structure, and put the example script to the example folder to avoid error importing issue.
+The example observation data is also uploaded to the folder.

 ### 2024.09.23

 The preprint version of our paper ***pyrtklib*: An open-source package for tightly coupled deep learning and GNSS integration for positioning in urban canyons** is now available on [arxiv](https://arxiv.org/abs/2409.12996).